r-lib/httr/rcmd-notes.md

 * R devel: https://github.com/wch/httr-checkresults/blob/master/r-devel/00check-summary.txt

 There were problems with three packages: ecoengine, rinat and RSocrata.
-I have corresponded with all authors.
+I have corrresponded with all authors.
 The RSocrata author (cc'd) will submit a corrected version when this httr update is accepted.
 The ecoengine and rinat authors will update in the next couple of days.